FrancisCrickInstitute/Chromosome_modelling/README.md

 `make`

 Prepare normalized matrix of a single chromosome or whole genome to be modelled and name it *_chromosome_real.normMatrix_*.
-You can find a template of single chromosome normalized Matrix in `chromo_3D_code`.
+You can find a template of single chromosome normalized Matrix together with other files.
 Also, do include number of reconstructed chromosomes and number of bins for each in *_chromosome_real.numberBead_*.
-You can find a template in `chromo_3D_code`.

 Run the simulation: